 - Ask them what is another name for 4 quarters?
 (1)

-Encourage them to use the apples or drawings to find the answer.
+Encourage them to use the oranges or drawings to find the answer.

-Help your child to draw circles (two or three) on paper and mark them in thirds.
+Help your child to draw three circles on paper and mark them in thirds.

-- Ask them to count in thirds and to write the sequence.
+Ask your child to count in thirds and to write the sequence.

-- Ask them what is another name for 3 thirds?
+- what is another name for 3 thirds?
 (1)